 The vast majority of the rice used in our products comes from California.
 All of the rice in our 1 pound, 2 pound and 12 pound packaged rice, with the exception of wild rice, comes from California.
 In addition, our rice bowls, 25 pound bags labeled as “California rice”, roasted brown rice couscous, risotto, and rice cakes contain exclusively California rice.

 Occasionally, when the available rice supply in California is not sufficient to meet the demand, we work with our rice grower and processor partners located in the Southern United States.
 This generally happens when we have challenging growing conditions that reduce yields in the field, or when demand grows substantially faster than we anticipate.
 Currently, the products we sell that may utilize rice from other US rice growing regions are: 25 pound bags of American Basmati (white and brown), 25 pound bags of American Jasmine (white and brown), and 25 pound bags of Long Grain (white and brown), rice syrup, rice chips, and rice pasta.
-Additionally, much of our wild rice comes from growers in Minnesota.
+Additionally, much of our wild rice comes from growers in Minnesota and occasionally from Canada.